Detailed Estimates of HouseMaster Franchise Costs Based on Item 7 (Estimated Initial Investment) of HouseMaster’s 2020 Franchise Disclosure Document

 - This estimate is based on 1 person attending the training program.

 3. Licensing Compliance Costs: $0 to $15,000

-- If your jurisdiction has a home inspector licensing law or other laws or regulations that require additional instruction beyond that provided by the NIBI technical training program (during the Initial Training Program) or supervised inspections or other criteria such as examinations or peer review that require individualized effort in order to comply with the laws or regulations, you may choose to retain HouseMaster, its affiliate, or a third-party supplier for licensing compliance services to assist you in navigating the required criteria, provided HouseMaster, its affiliate, or the supplier has the ability to provide such assistance.
+- If your jurisdiction has a home inspector licensing law or other laws or regulations that require additional instruction beyond that provided by the NIBI Technical Training program (during the Initial Training Program), or supervised inspections or other criteria, such as examinations or peer review, that require individualized effort in order to comply with the laws or regulations, and HouseMaster or its affiliate cannot provide such instruction/services to you, you must retain a third-party supplier for licensing compliance services to assist you in navigating the required criteria.

 4. Marketing Materials and Supplies: $3,000 to $6,000

 - You must purchase start-up supplies, which include letterhead, envelopes, business cards, advertising, and promotional materials, including inspection resource guides, postcards, and other standardized forms and documents necessary for the operation of your business, and inspector supplies.